America’s immigration system is broken.

 Comprehensive immigration reform will jump start our economy, lower our deficit, and create jobs.
 According to estimates by the nonpartisan Congressional Budget Office in 2014, fixing our broken immigration system will reduce the federal deficit by about $200 billion while increasing our gross domestic product by 3.3% over the next 10 years.
 Currently, more than 11 million undocumented people live and work in the United States, many of whom have lived here their entire lives.
 We owe it to millions of Americans and aspiring citizens to consider this issue seriously and produce a solution.

 I support DREAMers.
 They have been raised here, attend our schools, graduate from our universities, and serve in our military.
 The Deferred Action for Childhood Arrivals (DACA) program protected these young people.
-They deserve to have a chance to earn their way to citizenship, and President Trump’s decision to terminate DACA was a cruel, broken promise.
-That’s why I invited Alex DeLeon, a participant in the DACA program, to President Trump’s 2019 State of the Union Address as my guest Her story is like that of so many other young, talented, inspiring DREAMers, a stark reminder that Trump’s cruel actions have impacts on millions of people, and that we must keep fighting for solutions to our broken immigration system.
+They deserve to have a chance to earn their way to citizenship, and Former President Trump’s decision to terminate DACA was a cruel, broken promise.
+That’s why I invited Alex DeLeon, a participant in the DACA program, to the 2019 State of the Union Address as my guest.
+Her story is like that of so many other young, talented, inspiring DREAMers, a stark reminder that Trump’s cruel actions have impacted millions of people, and that we must keep fighting for solutions to our broken immigration system.

 - July 22, 2020